Martinsville Seven: Trial

 The judge appointed seven attorneys for the seven defendants.
 Since they ranged widely in experience, he asked the more experienced ones to aid the newer attorneys.
 Efforts by the defense team to change the trial's venue from the Martinsville Circuit Court—on the grounds that sensationalist press about the events made a fair trial impossible—were unsuccessful.
 There was considerable community sentiment against the men.
-Racism was less explicit in the trial than in cases known as "legal lynchings" in the South, in which innocent men were convicted (e.g., the Scottsboro Boys, Willie McGee), and the Groveland Boys.
+Racism was less explicit in the trial than in cases known as "legal lynchings" in the South, in which innocent men were convicted (e.g., the Scottsboro Boys and the Groveland Boys).

+Furthermore, the testimony of several black witnesses not only indicated that Floyd had actually been gang raped, but placed every defendant at the scene.
+Charlie Martin testified that he saw Hampton and Hairston raping Floyd before he fled the scene.
+A physician who examined Floyd at a hospital testified that she had been raped.
+Four of the defendants openly admitted to raping or attempting to rape Floyd in their own testimony, but claimed they were drunk or Floyd had consented to sex.
+The others admitted they were present, but denied raping Floyd.
+Floyd testified at every trial, breaking down in tears at several points in her testimony.
+Every time, she gave a full account of the attack.

 Previous actions by civil rights attorneys had resulted in changes in the Virginia process, improving their procedures.
 For example, although most African Americans in Virginia had been disenfranchised since the early 20th century and were thus disqualified from serving on juries, the grand jury had included black members.
 In addition, each of the jury pools for the six separate trials contained some African Americans.
 But, none was selected for any of the seven juries, as the prosecutors rejected all of them on various grounds.
 The juries were all white and all male.